 An analysis by report type shows a similar breakdown to that found in previous years.
 The percentage of cases of a particular type remains roughly constant from year to year, with some variations.
-Proportionally, Daylight Discs increased significantly in 2018, from 13 percent in 2017 to almost 18 percent, but most cases still were Nocturnal Lights and Nocturnal Discs, which comprised more than 70 per cent of cases, similar to 2017.
+Most cases were Nocturnal Lights and Nocturnal Discs, which comprised more than 80 per cent of cases.

-Three per cent of all reported UFO cases in 2018 were Close Encounters, emphasizing the reality that very few UFO cases involve anything other than distant objects seen in the sky.
+Less than three per cent of all reported UFO cases in 2019 were Close Encounters, emphasizing the reality that very few UFO cases involve anything other than distant objects seen in the sky.
 This is an important statistic, because the current popular interest in abductions and sensational UFO encounters is based not on the vast majority of UFO cases but on the very tiny fraction of cases which fall into the category of close encounters.
 Speculation on what aliens may or may not be doing in our airspace seems almost completely unconnected to the question of what are actually being reported as UFOs.